-To see if the Town will vote to raise and appropriate, or appropriate and transfer from available funds, the sum of Twenty Thousand Dollars (\$20,000), or any other sum, to be expended under the direction of the Lake Boon Commission, for the purpose of weed control; or take any other action relative thereto.
+To see if the Town will vote to raise and appropriate the sum of Twenty Thousand Dollars (\$20,000) to be expended under the direction of the Lake Boon Commission, for the purpose of weed control, including all costs incidental and related thereto; or take any other action relative thereto.
 (Lake Boon Commission)

-The Finance Committee XXX this article.
+The Finance Committee will make a recommendation for this article at Town Meeting.
 Passage of this article increases expenditures.

 This money is used to fight weeds in Lake Boon.
+The balance in this account as of April 15, 2021 is \$20,771.63.